oasis-roles/ansible_collection_system/README.md

 Example Playbook
 ----------------

-The following two playbooks should be sufficient to bring up and teardown containers in your molecule.yml
+The following two playbooks should be sufficient to bring up and tear down containers in your molecule.yml

 create.yml